Historiography of early Christianity: New Testament

 The Gospel of Mark was written during c.
 65–70, possibly motivated by the First Jewish-Roman War.
 The Gospel of Matthew was written c.
 80–85 to convince a Jewish audience that Jesus was the expected Messiah (Christ) and greater than Moses.
 The Gospel of Luke, together with Acts (see Luke-Acts) was c.
 85–90, considered the most literate and artistic of the gospels.
 Finally, the Gospel of John was written, portraying Jesus as the incarnation of the divine Word, who primarily taught about himself as a savior.
 All four gospels originally circulated anonymously, and they were attributed to Mark, Matthew, Luke, and John in the 2nd century.
 Various authors wrote further epistles and the Apocalypse of John.

-In the one-hundred-year period extending roughly from AD 50 to 150 a number of documents began to circulate among the churches.
-Also included were epistles, gospels, acts, apocalypses, homilies, and collections of teachings.
-While some of these documents were apostolic in origin, others drew upon the tradition the apostles and ministers of the word had utilized in their individual missions.
-Still others represented a summation of the teaching entrusted to a particular church center.
-Several of these writings sought to extend, interpret, and apply apostolic teaching to meet the needs of Christians in a given locality.

 Among the writings considered central to the development of Christianity are the Pauline epistles, letters written or more accurately "dictated" by Paul of Tarsus to various churches.
-Many of these are now regarded as scripture.
+All of Paul's extant letters are now regarded as scripture.
 Some scholars think Paul articulated the first Christian theology: namely that all people inherit Adam's guilt (see Original Sin) and can only be saved from death by the atoning death of the Son of God, Jesus' crucifixion.

-General epistles, written by other hands than Paul's, circulated in the early church.
-Many of them, including one written as late as c 150, were eventually included in the New Testament canon.
-Many later epistles concern issues of church leadership, discipline, and disputes.
-Apocalyptic literature also circulated in the early church; one example, the Book of Revelation, was later included in the New Testament.